Print

 1. Add the butter, honey, lemon juice, milk, and eggs to the bowl of a stand mixer and whisk to combine.

-2. Add the fresh milled flour, yeast, and salt and knead with the dough hook on low speed — speed 2 or 3 on a KitchenAid mixer — for 8–10 minutes, until the dough passes the windowpane test.
+2. Add 600g fresh milled flour, yeast, and salt and knead with the dough hook on low speed — speed 3 or 4 on a KitchenAid mixer — for 8–10 minutes, until the dough passes the windowpane test.
 Fresh milled flour is naturally stickier than store-bought, so you may need to add a little extra flour as you go.
-I added an extra 90 grams in 30-gram increments during kneading.
+I added an extra 60 grams in 30-gram increments during kneading.
 Add just enough to keep the dough from sticking to the bowl and resist the urge to keep adding more.
 A slightly tacky dough is exactly what you want here.

 4. Cover the baking sheet loosely with plastic wrap and let the buns rise for 30 minutes.
 While they rise, preheat the oven to 350°F.